urbyone/linuxlab/infra/part5/Part5.md

   }
 }

-**NOTE: Storing this information in your private repo might be ok for lab scenarios but be midful of sharing sensitive information / IDs in version control since usually this would not be recommended in production scenarios.**
+**NOTE: Storing this information in your private repo might be ok for lab scenarios but be mindful of sharing sensitive information / IDs in version control since usually this would not be recommended in production scenarios.**

 **Update and save your [variables.tf](./variables.tf)** Speciically make sure to update your IP address, Email Address, preferred deployment options